jforberg/drivefs/README.md

 Limitations in the protocol
 -----------

-  * Directories cannot really be nestled, although a single file may belong to several folders.
+  * Directories cannot really be nested, although a single file may belong to several folders.
     Directories are more properly thought of as categories.
   * Filename collisions are permitted by the protocol.
 This is unacceptable in a Unix filesystem, so some name mangling will have to occur.